Henderson Forsythe

-Biography

 Early life

 Forsythe was born in Macon, Missouri, the son of Mary Katherine (née Henderson) and Cecil Proctor Forsythe.
 He grew up in Monroe City, Missouri where he first studied theatre.
 He transferred from Culver Stockton College to The University of Iowa in 1938.

 While attending Culver-Stockton College, he was an active member of Mu Theta Nu Fraternity.

+Career

 Theatre

 In 1979, Forsythe won the Tony Award for Best Featured Actor (Musical) for his work in The Best Little Whorehouse in Texas.
 He also appeared onstage in dramas such as Who's Afraid of Virginia Woolf? by Edward Albee, where he was in the original production taking over the role of George originated by Arthur Hill, and The Birthday Party by Harold Pinter.
 He also appeared as Andrew Jorgensen in the off-broadway play Other People's Money.
 He was first to perform as the Auditor in Samuel Beckett's Not I, opposite Jessica Tandy.